 Starting with a 2TB hard drive the range moves all the way up to its maximum storage size of 10TB.

-I think you’ll agree G-Technology’s G-Drive gives plenty for those of you needing serious amounts of storage.
+I think you’ll agree G-Technology’s G-Drive (Commissions Earned) gives plenty for those of you needing serious amounts of storage.

 And I’m thinking of those of you who do photo editing or video editing on your Macbook Pro.